-Easy to care for, it’s the perfect plant for new gardeners.
+It has many stems which hold unique flat, round, green leaves!
+It is easy to care for and it’s the perfect plant for new gardeners.
 It can survive well if you forget to water or feed it, and with proper attention, it will grow glossy green leaves and beautify your home!

 Choose from 2 options

 Growing pot size: 12 cm

 Overall plant height including growing pot: 15-20 cm